 Government departments use the results of the study to identify how and where they should be using public resources.
 They use the information to check how different groups in the community are affected by existing policies and to inform future policy changes.Back to table of contents

 The Family Resources Survey is being conducted by a consortium including Office for National Statistics (ONS), the government's largest producer of statistics, and the National Centre for Social Research.
 ONS compiles independent information about the UK's society and economy, which provides evidence for policy- and decision-making, and for directing resources to where they are needed most.
+The ONS also plan and run the census in England and Wales.
 The 10-yearly census, measures of inflation, the national accounts, and population and migration statistics are some of our highest-profile outputs.Back to table of contents

 Our work is very important and we need your help to make our studies successful.
 Every year about half a million people help us by taking part in our studies.
 No-one has to take part if they do not want to, but for us to paint an accurate picture of our society, it is vital that we interview as many people as possible, from all walks of life.Back to table of contents

 The information you give us will be treated as confidential as directed by the Code of Practice for Statistics.
 The statistics produced will not identify you or anyone in your household.
 Your responses may be combined, for research and statistical purposes only, with information held by the Department for Work and Pensions.
 Anonymised survey information is provided to other approved organisations for statistical purposes only.
 All statistics produced are subject to the Code and the same standards of protection are applied to your information at all times.Back to table of contents